EusthEnoptEron/jellyfin-plugin-animethemes/README.md

 ## How to use

 Currently the scan runs as a `ILibraryPostScanTask`, meaning it will run after a full scan of your library.
+So:

+1. Run a full scan of your library.
+2. Refresh metadata to find the new themes.

+Also make sure to enable theme music / videos in the display settings.

 ## Configuration